MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsHybridApplicationEndpoint.md

 ```

 ### -DisplayName
-Friendly name for the application endpoint is being modified.
+Friendly name for the application endpoint that is being modified.

 ```yaml
 Type: String